Vuk751/lsf-custom-blog/README.md

 - UI for selecting heading/hero/button colors, as well as assigning author image/name/bio

 ### How to use:
+Upon installing, 'LSF Blog' will be available in your wp-admin sidebar.
 When creating a new post, it's necessary to select 'LSF Single Blog Template' as the template.
-Upon installing, 'LSF Blog' will be available in your wp-admin sidebar.
+From there, you can insert content as usual, the plugin will create the columns, the table of contents, etc.

 ### Changing colors: